 First one traverses p linearly in contiguous memory.
 That's what memory subsystems are best at.
-The second case jumps around in memory, and makes the memory subsystem work harder (look up "cache' ').
+The second case jumps around in memory, and makes the memory subsystem work harder (look up "cache").

-When looping over blocks, arrange your arrays so that you are looping over the last index for row major languages (it's opposite for column-major languages).
+When looping over blocks, arrange your arrays so that you are looping over the last index for row major languages.

 There are several object oriented C++ packages available to allow you to deal with multi-dimensional arrays.
-Let's look at what "object oriented" means first.
+Let's revisit what "object oriented" means first.